North American Black Bear

 North American black bears are the world's most adaptable large carnivores.
 They are intelligent, strong, and agile, and eat almost anything, including human garbage.
 They tend to sleep during the day, and they feed in the early morning and late evening.
 Bears establish a home range covering 20 square miles for females and over 40 square miles for males.
 In northern climates, all female black bears and many male black bears hibernate.
 In warmer regions, depending on the availability of food, bears hibernate intermittently.

 Females attain sexual maturity at 3 years of age, on the average.
-North American black bears usually mate in the spring and the females den in the fall.
+North American black bears mate June and July and the females den in the fall.
 If the female is in peak condition (with enough stored fat) when she goes into her winter den, the embryo will start to develop.
 If the female is not in peak condition, her body will reabsorb the embryo and not give birth that year.
 They usually have a litter of two cubs.
 At the end of a 2-month gestation period, the cubs are born in January or February.
 The cubs weigh 240 to 330 g (0.5 to .7 lb) at birth and develop to about 4 to 8 pounds after emerging from the den.
-The cubs stay with their mother for a year, and then start out on their own by the next winter.
+The cubs stay with their mother for 16 -18 months and then start out on their own by the next winter.

 Omnivorous: high-energy food, including fish, amphibians, small mammals, insects, plants, fruits, etc.